-The growing amount of interest around targeted TV advertising is precisely because it represents such a rich opportunity for operators.
-It is a genuine win-win on multiple fronts, providing a way to increase viewer engagement while lessening ad load (often shown to be a significant factor in churn), and attracting additional advertised and boosting ad revenues.
+The growing interest in targeted TV advertising is precisely because it represents such a rich opportunity for operators.
+It is a genuine win-win on multiple fronts, providing a way to increase viewer engagement while lessening ad load (often shown to be a significant factor in churn), attracting additional advertisements, and boosting ad revenues.

-There are challenges, but there are solutions, such as VO’s Targeted TV Advertising, that meet them both now and in the future, allowing operators to launch a unified targeted TV advertising system that supports a wide range of business models and start monetizing their first party data.
+There are challenges, but there are solutions, such as VO’s Targeted TV Advertising, that meet them both now and in the future, allowing operators to launch a unified, targeted TV advertising system that supports a wide range of business models start monetizing their first-party data.